Chris Rock Defies Ban To Slam Jussie Smollett At NAACP Awards

 Jussie Smollett decided to sit out the NAACP Image Awards on Sunday night, but that doesn’t mean his presence wasn’t felt.
-Actor-Comedian Chris Rock slammed the Empire actor despite being told that he couldn’t make any jokes about Smollett, saying he didn’t deserve respect.
+Actor-comedian Chris Rock slammed the Empire actor despite being told that he couldn’t make any jokes about Smollett, saying he didn’t deserve respect.

 According to CBS, Rock took to the stage to rip into Smollett after the actor’s case for making a false police report was dismissed in Chicago.
 While on stage to present the award for outstanding comedy, he took a moment to weigh in on the fierce debate.